zia-ur-rahman/profiles-rest-api/README.md

 And the second is to protect yourself so they can't use you if anything wrong because you basically

 we need to start by creating a public private key path.

+A serializer is a feature from the django rest framework that allows you to easily convert data inputs into python objects and vice versa.

+1. git commit -am "Added custom user profile model, manager and migrations"
+2. git commit -am "Added HelloApiView"
+3. git commit -am "Added POST, PUT, PATCH and DELETE methods to our APIView"